There are five species of true dolphin sighted in British waters, the Bottlenose Dolphin (Tursiops truncatus) being the most frequently seen.

 Cardigan Bay is one of only two areas in UK waters hosting a semi-resident population of bottlenose dolphins (the other is found in the Morray Firth in Scotland).

 Worldwide bottlenose dolphins are a cosmopolitan species, widely distributed in a range of mainly near-shore coastal habitats and absent only from polar waters .
-The status of bottlenose dolphins in British and Irish waters is unknown; worldwide, the species is threatened in some areas by fisheries and net by-catch as well as habitat degradation and other anthropogenic influences.
+The status of bottlenose dolphins in British and Irish waters is unknown; worldwide, the species is threatened by fisheries and net by-catch as well as habitat degradation and other anthropogenic influences.

 Information to date suggests that Cardigan Bay dolphins represent a mobile and wide-ranging population.
 Individuals recorded regularly along the southern coast of the Bay have also been seen both north and south of the SAC.
 Over 300 bottlenose dolphins are known to be using Cardigan Bay, around 200 in any year, with numbers increasing throughout the summer and reaching a peak in late September and October.